Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

-Supervised learning algorithms are an alternative ML approach to unsupervised approaches and are commonly used for action recognition, such as recognition of human postures \cite{ghazal2019human, wang2016human}, and daily activities \cite{sagha2011benchmarking}, but these methods rely on labeled data.
-While labeling data is often expensive, a number of labeled datasets on human activity detection exist, including fall detection (UP-Fall Detection \cite{martinez2019up}), human activities (Kinetics with 400 classes \cite{kay2017kinetics}; UCF101 dataset with 101 classes \cite{soomro2012ucf101}; HMDB51 dataset with 51 classes \cite{kuehne2011hmdb}), and facial expressions (Affectiva-MIT dataset \cite{mcduff2013affectiva}; see \citet{li2020deep} for a survey on facial expression databases).
-Common algorithmic implementations of supervised ML in human activity recognition include support vector machines (SVM), k-Nearest Neighbors (kNN), and random forest classifiers, and can integrate a wide variety of data (for review on supervised ML techniques with human wearable sensor data, see \citet{attal2015physical}).
+Supervised learning algorithms have been used for action recognition, such as recognition of human postures \cite{ghazal2019human, wang2016human}, and daily activities \cite{sagha2011benchmarking}.
+Unlike unsupervised approaches, supervised methods rely on labeled data.
+While labeling data is often expensive, labeled datasets for human activity detection exist, including fall detection (UP-Fall Detection \cite{martinez2019up}), human activity datasets (Kinetics with 400 classes \cite{kay2017kinetics}; UCF101 with 101 classes \cite{soomro2012ucf101}; HMDB51 with 51 classes \cite{kuehne2011hmdb}), and facial expression datasets (Affectiva-MIT \cite{mcduff2013affectiva}; see \citet{li2020deep} for a survey on facial expression datasets).
+Common implementations of supervised ML in human activity recognition include support vector machines (SVM), k-Nearest Neighbors (kNN), and random forest classifiers.

-\citet{de2020detecting} used human sensor data (accelerometers, ambient sensors, EEG, gyroscopes, etc.) to detect human activity, namely falls and 6 other daily activities, with a Bi-LSTM model.
-Long Short-Term Memory (LSTM) networks are a type of Recurrent Neural Network (RNN), a supervised machine learning method that captures the temporal dependencies of continuous signals (i.e., retains "memory" of previous inputs).
-For the recognition of human activities, the authors used a bidirectional LSTM, which processes past and future information at each time step.
-Nwakanma and colleagues \cite{nwakanma2021detection} tested CNNs against a variety of other supervised ML approaches to predict the efficacy of an emergency detection system within a smart factory system.
-Similar to \citet{de2020detecting}, multiple streams of data were used: LIDAR, breathing patterns of factory workers, and vibration patterns.
-The goal was to assess whether these streams of information were presenting normal or abnormal working conditions, which could easily be implemented in emergency detection situations.
-They found that the CNN proposed outperformed all other models, reaching an accuracy of at least 99\% for correct classification based on each data stream.
-However, the fusion of multimodal data at different time points was a challenge.
-In sum, correctly identifying task success or failure will depend on the step-wise interactions between humans, robots, objects, and the conditions of their environment.
+Various data modalities have been considered for supervised learning methods. \citet{attal2015physical} review techniques with human wearable sensor data.
+Some of these works include \citet{de2020detecting} who detected falls and six other daily activities with a bidirectional LSTM -- processing both past and future information at each time step.
+Nwakanma and colleagues \cite{nwakanma2021detection} tested CNNs against other supervised ML approaches to predict the efficacy of an emergency detection system within a smart factory.
+Similar to \citet{de2020detecting}, data was multi-modal and included light detection and ranging (LIDAR), breathing patterns, and vibration patterns.
+The CNN outperformed all other models, reaching a classification accuracy of at least 99\% on per modality.
+However, the fusion of multimodal data at different time points was challenging.